MatthewDavidJordan/devs-first-event-app/README.md

 ### Front-end

-The front-end scoreboard to show the count of emails.
+Scoreboard to show the count of emails for each team.

 ### Back-end

 The back-end of this app is a couple API endpoints.
-This app also connects to a Supabase database.
+This app also connects to a Supabase database for real time data.

 ### API Routes

-The main endpoint for the challenge can be found at /api/bootcamp/submitNedId
+The main endpoint for the challenge can be found at bootcamp.hoyadevelopers.com/api/bootcamp/submitNedId.
+This is where submissions should be sent.

+Other endpoints include:

+* bootcamp.hoyadevelopers.com/api/bootcamp/count
+* confirmation endpoint coming soon

 ## Local Development